 Korff (2019) explains more about Aboriginal fire management:

 - It involves the lighting of ‘cool’ fires in targeted areas during the early season between March and July.
-The fire burns slowly, creating fire breaks, and not all areas are burnt rather it creates a ‘mosaic’ of the burnt and unburnt country.
+T fire burns slowly, creating fire breaks, and not all sites are burnt; rather it creates a ‘mosaic’ of the burnt and unburnt country.

-- This method removes fuel for larger fires when the season is very hot and also maintains and protect habitats for mammals, reptiles, insects and birds.
+- This method removes fuel for larger fires when the season is scorching and maintains and protects habitats for mammals, reptiles, insects and birds.

-Bowman discusses further on his article, “Aboriginal fire management – part of the solution to destructive bushfires.”
+Bowman discusses further in his article, “Aboriginal fire management – part of the solution to destructive bushfires.”

 Australia’s commitment to climate change

 If climate change has a role in the occurrence and escalation of bushfires, then it follows that Australia needs to undertake climate change adaptation and mitigation projects.